Telangana Rebellion: Feudal system

 The feudal system was particularly harsh in the Telangana region of the state.
 The powerful deshmukh and jagirdar aristocracy, locally called durras, additionally functioned as money lenders and as the highest village official.
 The durras employed variants of the jajmani system called vetti and baghela which forced families of peasants into bonded servitude by means of customary and debt obligations.
 The power of the deshmukhs was augmented with additional hereditary positions such as patel, patwari and mali patel which granted them various political, judicial and administrative functions.
 They could determine taxation rates and managed land surveying; peasants had to offer nazaranas in the form of cattle, crops and money to prevent prejudiced treatment.
-The jagirdars were predominantly Brahmin, supplanted by the emergence of Kamma and Reddy deshmukhs.
-Markets and major businesses were controlled by Marwadi and Komti durras.
+The jagirdars were predominantly Brahmin, but were supplanted by the emergence of Kamma and Reddy deshmukhs.
+Markets and major businesses were controlled by Marwadi and Komti castes.
 In contrast, the bulk of the peasantry came from disparate caste backgrounds and even included Brahmins, Reddys, Kammas and Komtis.
-The tribals such as Chenchus, Koyas, Lambadis, Konda Reddis, and untouchables like the Malas and Madigas were among the most impoverished and particularly vulnerable to severe forms of exploitation by durras, including agricultural slavery.
+The tribals such as Chenchus, Koyas, Lambadis, Konda Reddis and untouchables like the Malas and Madigas were among the most impoverished and particularly vulnerable to severe forms of exploitation by durras, including agricultural slavery.
 Anti–slavery legislations were largely unenforced in the British Raj, and officials were instead reprimanded for mentioning slaves in documentation.

 Telangana had a higher concentration of land in the hands of a small group of landed magnates than the other regions.
 They owned vast tracts of lands covering several villages and thousands of acres.
 The land concentration was most pronounced in the districts of Nalgonda, Mahbubnagar and Warangal.
-They later became the epicenter of the insurrection.
+They later became the epicentre of the insurrection.
 The peasants were largely dependent on affluent urban interests, mostly composed of Marwadis, Komtis, Brahmins and upper caste Muslims, who controlled the centralised markets in Telangana.
-Land alienation continued to increase between 1910 and 1940 as more land was passed either to urban interests and aristocratic durra landlords or to Marwadi and Maratha sahukars (money-lenders).
+Land alienation continued to increase between 1910 and 1940 as more land was passed either to urban interests and aristocratic durra landlords or to Marwadi and Marathi sahukars (money-lenders).
 Peasants with small landholding were pushed into landless agricultural labour or tenancy at will.
 Irrigation facilities were introduced from the late 19th century and a greater portion of the land transfer occurred on lands with these facilities.
 The system of subsistence farming gave way to commercial crops, strengthening the hold of traders and sahukars over the peasants, which was particularly worsened during the Great Depression.
 The period saw the rise of a section of well-to-do pattadars (landholding peasants) who began employing landless labourers of their own, though it did not change the landlord–tenant relations in the region to any significant degree.
 The landholding peasants too were severely affected after the depression.